Trevor Brown hentai art

 Lolicon readers derive pleasure not from having a sexual organ, but from experiencing the ecstasy associated with young girls.
 They identify with the girl and derive a masochistic pleasure from it.
 Otaku are aware that their desire is for fictional characters and appreciate it precisely because it is fiction.
 Anime, manga, and games offer a completely imagined world that does not exist in reality, a realm of pure fiction that is intentionally separated from everyday life.

-In the second part in Premium we're going to explore the term Shotakon including many striking pictures.
+In the extended part in Premium we're going to explore the term Shotakon including many striking pictures.

 *otaku (in Japan) a young person who is obsessed with computers or particular aspects of popular culture to the detriment of their social skills

-You can find part 1 of the hentai guide here, part 2 here and part 3 here.
+You can find part 5 of the hentai guide by clicking here.

 Comments